arturwojnar/blog/articles/architecture-the-bad-parts.md

 This is also broken for alerts:
 - No separation of users
-- Implementng different business processes which depend on the same entity and the same data
+- Implementing different business processes that depend on the same entity and the same data

+Think of calculating _liver cancer risk_, calculating another risk after integration with a new clinic, and calculating _fatty liver risk_.
+They are separate processes but tied together in `Alert`.

-## The Bad Part: Dependency injection over events
+## The Bad Part: Dependency Injection over Events

-[Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) of [SOLID](https://en.wikipedia.org/wiki/SOLID) defines how to create loosely coupled objects.
-The most popular method of implementation of this pronciple is dependency injection, but it creates still high coupling.
-In contrast to another method of the implementation - events.
-Events, in fact, create loosely coupled contexts (not entirely - context violation is still possible).
+The [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) of *SOLID* defines how to create loosely coupled objects.
+The most popular method of implementing this principle is dependency injection, but it still creates high coupling.
+In contrast, another method of implementation is events.
+Events, in fact, create loosely coupled contexts (not entirely — context violation is still possible).

-This is not a bad part, but it can be, like in our case.
-Imagine how the implementation would look like with events and how side effects would be handled when a new measurement gets registered.
+This is not a bad part on its own, but it can be, like in our case.
+Imagine how the implementation would look with events and how side effects would be handled when a new measurement gets registered.

-## The Bad Part: Leaking the domain
+## The Bad Part: Leaking the Domain

-TBA
+Leaking the domain occurs when internal business rules, calculations, or decision logic escape their intended boundaries and become accessible or dependent on unrelated parts of the system.
+This often happens unintentionally when entities or services expose too much data or behavior, making it easy for other parts of the codebase to rely on implementation details rather than explicit contracts.

+In the example presented, the `Alert` entity exposes detailed knowledge about patient data, measurements, and medical risk calculations.
+Over time, other services begin to *depend* on this leaked knowledge.
+Once this happens, changing the domain logic becomes risky because external components may rely on assumptions that were never meant to be public.

+**Leaking the domain makes refactoring dangerous, slows down development, and creates hidden dependencies that are difficult to track and reason about.**

-## The Bad Part: No ubiquitous language
+## The Bad Part: No Ubiquitous Language

 No [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) means the code and business diverge.
 Developers, domain experts, and stakeholders use different terms, leading to miscommunication, inconsistent implementation of business rules, and fragile or ambiguous systems.
-The domain model becomes harder to understand, maintain, and evolve, and integration between bounded contexts is error-prone.
-A shared language is essential to ensure clarity, correctness, and alignment between the software and the business.
+The domain model becomes harder to understand, maintain, and evolve, and integration between bounded contexts is error-prone. **A shared language is essential to ensure clarity, correctness, and alignment between the software and the business.**

-In the example we defined a user.
+In the example, we defined a user.
 But who is that, in fact?
 Is the user responsible for what exactly?
-What a user means for measurements?
-What a user means for alerts?
+What does *user* mean for measurements?
+What does *user* mean for alerts?

-## The Bad Part: No actual design phase
+## The Bad Part: No Actual Design Phase

 Skipping or minimizing the design phase often feels productive in the short term.
 After all, writing code gives immediate results, while design discussions can feel abstract or slow.